waneck/openjail/README.md

 * Device whitelisting prevents reading, writing or creating any devices by default.
 * The initial process and any forked children can be reliably killed.
 * An optional timeout can take care of automatically killing the contained processes.
+* An optional MB-s measure can be added so resources can be capped based on how much memory and time they occupy.
+* rlimit can be used to add further restrictions to the sandbox.
 * A process namespace hides all external processes from the sandbox.
 * A network namespace provides a private loopback and no external interfaces.
 * The system's hostname and IPC resources are hidden from the sandbox via